mateusdcc/myblog/posts/hello-world.md

 | The Rust Programming Language | Steve Klabnik & Carol Nichols | |
 | Mozilla Javascript Documentation | Mozilla | |

-For sure there are a lot more, but unfortunately I don't remember them.
+Of course there is a lot more, but unfortunately I don't remember them.